The Leadership of General George S. Patton During World War II

 Family Background and Education

-Patton’s early assignments included service with the 15th Cavalry in Fort Sheridan, Illinois, and later at Fort Riley, Kansas.
-He competed in the modern pentathlon at the 1912 Stockholm Olympics, finishing fifth, and thereafter traveled to France to study fencing—a skill that would later inform his belief in aggressive, point-first action.
-By 1916, Patton was serving as an aide to General John J. Pershing during the Punitive Expedition into Mexico.
-It was there that he first saw combat, leading a raid that killed Julio Cárdenas, a senior Villista leader.
-Patton’s report of the action emphasized speed, audacity, and the use of motor vehicles—a preview of his future armored doctrine.
+Patton’s first assignments included service with the 15th Cavalry at Fort Sheridan, Illinois, and later at Fort Riley, Kansas.
+He competed in the modern pentathlon at the 1912 Stockholm Olympics, finishing fifth, and then traveled to France to study fencing—a skill that honed his belief in aggressive, point-first action.
+In 1916, he served as an aide to General John J. Pershing during the Punitive Expedition into Mexico.
+Leading a raid with three armored cars, Patton killed Julio Cárdenas, a senior Villista leader.
+His report emphasized speed, audacity, and motorization—foreshadowing his armored doctrine.
+The experience also reinforced his conviction that leaders must expose themselves to danger to earn the trust of their men.

 When the United States entered World War I, Patton volunteered for the new Tank Corps.
 He trained at the French tank school at Champlieu, then organized and commanded the 1st Provisional Tank Brigade.
-During the Meuse-Argonne Offensive in September 1918, Patton led his tanks from the front, walking ahead of them through machine-gun fire.
+During the Meuse-Argonne Offensive in September 1918, Patton led his tanks from the front, walking ahead through machine-gun fire.
 He was wounded in the thigh but refused evacuation until his men were safe.
-That wound earned him a Purple Heart and the Distinguished Service Cross.
-More importantly, he learned the critical lesson that tanks must operate in mass, supported by infantry and air power—a principle he would refine two decades later.
+For this he earned the Distinguished Service Cross and a Purple Heart.
+More importantly, he learned that tanks must operate in mass, supported by infantry and air power—a principle he would later refine to devastating effect.

 Leadership Style and Core Traits